WordPress Hosting: Which Company Is Right For You & Your Website?

-InMotion does a great job of giving WordPress bloggers a place to safely host their site’s data without fear of downtime, speed, or performance issues.
-Offering hack and malware protection, automatic backups, and advanced caching technology, along with a 99.99% uptime guarantee, you can bet your WordPress blog will render as it should to site visitors.
+InMotion Hosting does a great job of giving WordPress bloggers a place to safely host their site’s data without fear of downtime, speed, or performance issues.
+InMotion Hosting offers hack and malware protection, automatic backups, and advanced caching technology, along with a 99.99% uptime guarantee.

 You also receive a free domain name when you sign up for their hosting plan, have access to a staging environment, and even have free SSL certificates for those that have monetized their blog using e-commerce.

-Here are just some of the reasons bloggers of all sizes love InMotion hosting:
+Here are some reasons bloggers may want to consider InMotion hosting:

-- It offers superior WordPress support, complete with automatic backups, 24/7 access, and WordPress installs performed by technicians so your site is ready to go right away
+- Comprehensive WordPress support, complete with automatic backups, 24/7 access, and WordPress installs performed by technicians so your site is ready to go right away.

-- Create your first website in minutes using the built-in drag & drop page builder and free themes that are easily customizable from the backend of your site
+- You can create your first website in minutes using the built-in drag-and-drop page builder and free themes that are easily customizable.

-- Scaling your blog or business is not an issue thanks to unlimited bandwidth and plenty of SSD storage, and if you need to upgrade there are no setup fees and the changes take place within one business day
+- Scaling your blog or business is easy with unlimited bandwidth and plenty of SSD (solid-state drive) storage.
+If you need to upgrade there are no setup fees and the changes take place within one business day.

 - Regular price $7.99 /mo